lerdafelipe/lerdafelipe/README.md

 ## Hello World 👋 I’m [Felipe Lerda!](https://lerdafelipe.com)
-I'm a Frontend developer in [React](https://reactjs.org).
-I’m studying backend development and i love 💞️ to learn.
+I'm a Frontend developer in [React](https://reactjs.org), but I can work like backend developer with nodejs and express.
+I love 💞️ to learn.

 <br/>